-At ~6 years old, this graceful beauty makes her home in Mt.
+We here at “Deer Headquarters” can’t help but think of the glamorous Audrey Hepburn whenever we see this graceful beauty strolling through the neighborhood.
+At ~6 years old, Audrey makes her home in Mt.
 Storm Park and the surrounding yards of Lafayette Avenue.
-She is often seen with her BFFs, ~7 year old Doe #11 and ~4 year old Doe #36.
-Spayed on our very first night of operations in December 2015, Doe #7 has a special place in our hearts.
+Audrey is often seen with her BFFs, ~7 year old Doe #11 and ~4 year old Doe #36.
+Spayed on our very first night of operations in December 2015, Audrey has a special place in our hearts.

 We’re not quite sure how we got so lucky as to have Doe #27 in the neighborhood, because clearly this ~9.5 year old beauty belongs in Hollywood.
 When she’s not striking a pose for our field cameras, Doe #27 can be found strolling through Mt.
 Storm Park and the surrounding woods and yards with gal pal Doe #2, who is ~7.5 years old.

 Can you think of a name that captures Doe #27’s star power?
 Or would you like to sponsor her?
 If so, please let us know!